X-rays

 About X-rays

-• Heart problems, including heart failure.
+• Chest X-rays can help find heart problems, including heart failure.

 • Problems affecting your bones and joints.
-These can include broken bones (fractures), joint dislocation, infection and arthritis.
+These can include broken bones (fractures), joint dislocation, infection, and arthritis.

 • Teeth decay and infections.
 Dentists use X-ray images to help them to find and treat dental problems.